 With that said, the FDA isn’t the only US government agency involved.
 For MDM best practices, the FDA’s guidance looks to the non-regulatory National Institute of Standards and Technology’s Framework for Improving Critical Infrastructure Cybersecurity, and the US Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency helps keep an eye out for vulnerabilities in devices.[x]

-European Union: The EU’s regulatory framework is still evolving, with fresh guidance from the EU Medical Device Coordination Group in January 2020.[xii]
-This is intended to help MDMs meet requirements under two new regulations: the EU Medical Device Regulation, or MDR (2017/745), and the EU In Vitro Diagnostic Medical Device Regulation, or IVDR (2017/746), both adopted in May 2017.[xii]
+European Union: The EU’s regulatory framework is still evolving, with fresh guidance from the EU Medical Devices Coordination Group in January 2020.[xii]
+This is intended to help MDMs meet requirements under two new regulations: the EU Medical Devices Regulation, or MDR (2017/745), and the EU In Vitro Diagnostic Medical Devices Regulation, or IVDR (2017/746), both adopted in May 2017.[xii]

 Originally, the MDR was slated to come into effect in May 2020, and the IVDR in May 2022.
 But with Covid-19, the EU has pushed the effective date of the MDR back to May 2021.[xiii]